Mobile's Municipal Information System hosted a mini trade show and demonstrated COMPIS, a new police department computer system.

 Lucas County awarded a contract to Analytical Surveys Inc. to scan the county's original tax maps and provide the data in raster format for use with the county's GIS.

-The Multnomah County District Attorney's Office has a new Web page at
+The Multnomah County District Attorney's Office has a new Web page at with data on the Victims' Assistance Program.
+Court Technology Bulletin.

 Northampton County contracted with SHL Systemhouse Inc.'s International Public Safety Group for the privatization of a countywide emergency communications center and E-911 system.